SEO Agency Recommendations: What to Look for in an SEO Company

 - Talk to multiple agencies: Compare their recommendations against one another and even ask them about what other agencies are telling you to do.
 You may get some bad / outdated advice, but you can negate that through crowd sourcing.

 - Learn about SEO: Having a general understanding about search marketing will help you have a better relationship with the agency you end up partnering with as well as helping you spot companies that aren’t a good fit for you.

 - Get free advice on forums: There are plenty of SEO forums out there, Moz’s is probably the most reputable, and you can post questions there to get professional feedback to make sure you’re being given solid recommendations.

-If you partner with an SEO company that doesn’t know what they’re doing, you are going to be the one that suffers.
+If you partner with an SEO company that doesn’t know what they’re doing and they’re making one of these common SEO mistakes, you are going to be the one that suffers.
 Not them.